ferntheplant/pitp/README.md

 #### Simple Flow without Transaction Email

-1. `host` forks PITP GitHub repo to **private** repository
+1. `host` forks PITP GitHub repo to (possibly private) repository
-2. `host` edits config file to have party details name, date, time, location, description, party password, and admin password (optional) `host` edits `style.css` to customize the look of their party page(s)
+2. (optional) `host` edits `style.css` to customize the look of their party page(s)
 3. `host` clicks "Deploy to < hosting service >"
-  will use providers simple sign up and login system (optional) `host` sets up custom domain with hosting service
+    - will use providers simple sign up and login system
+    - (optional) `host` sets up custom domain with hosting service
 4. `host` shares party site URL and password with `guests` through personal communications channels
 5. `guest` visits party site and is greeted with "Enter Password" view
-6. `guest` enters correct party password and is shown "Party Home" page `guest` can see all party details
+6. `guest` enters correct party password and is shown "Party Home" page
+    - `guest` can see all party details
-  `guest` can see the number of attendees
+    - `guest` can see the number of attendees
-  `guest` can click to navigate to "RSVP Form"
+    - `guest` can click to navigate to "RSVP Form"
 7. `guest` submits "RSVP" form
-  `guest` provides name, email, and status of "GOING", "MAYBE", "NOT GOING"
+    - `guest` provides name, email, and status of "GOING", "MAYBE", "NOT GOING"
 8. `host` visits party site URL sub-page for "admin"
-9. `host` enters correct admin password and is shown "Party Admin" page `host` is shown list of all RSVPs
+9. `host` enters correct admin password and is shown "Party Admin" page
+    - `host` is shown list of all RSVPs
-  `host` is given easy mechanism to copy-paste emails for sending reminders/updates
+    - `host` is given easy mechanism to copy-paste emails for sending reminders/updates
-10. `host` makes update to party details by editing config file or HTML template `host` commits and pushes changes to GitHub party site automatically updates while maintaining existing list of RSVPs
+10. `host` makes update to party details by editing config file or HTML template
+    - `host` commits and pushes changes to GitHub
+    - party site automatically updates while maintaining existing list of RSVPs

 #### Adding Transactional Email